Golden, New Mexico: Geography

+Golden is located along the Turquoise Trail Scenic Byway and is about ten miles north of the Sandia Park junction on NM-14.

 Demographics

 Today, Golden has seen a small rebirth as new residents have moved into the area, building new homes and restoring others, but still it remains a sleepy village with vivid reminders of its more robust past.
 It is home to the Henderson Store, which sells Native American jewelry and pottery.

 Education

 It is within Moriarty-Edgewood School District.